shrimp381/shrimps-distant-horizons/README.md

   (confirmed via the tool's own definition and a constructor-level exception with a full stack trace), then confirmed the fix opens the window correctly.

+**v1.0.3** — fixes the button still not opening the window after v1.0.2, found by testing against your actual running Foundry server rather than a mocked one:

+- **Fixed: opening the window threw a template error and failed silently.**
+  `templates/window.hbs` rendered as several sibling `<div>`s at the top level (`#dh-free-dock-handle`, `#dh-titlebar`, `#horizon-wrap`, `#controls`, `#dh-resize-handle`) — that's what the original hand-rolled-DOM version injected, and the v1.0.1 port carried it over unchanged.
+ApplicationV2 requires every PART's template to render exactly one root HTML element (it uses that element as the part's own mount node), so Foundry threw `Failed to render template part "window": Template part "window" must render a single HTML element` the instant the window tried to open — with nothing visible beyond that internal error.
+Fixed by wrapping the whole template in one outer `<div id="dh-window-part">`.
+- That wrapper needed a matching CSS rule to stay invisible to layout (so `#dh-titlebar`/`#horizon-wrap`/`#controls`/`#dh-resize-handle` still act as direct flex children of the window, exactly as before). `#dh-settings` and `#layers-info-popup` — the settings and layers-info PARTS — are *also* bare `<div>` children of the window's root element, so this rule is scoped to `#dh-window-part`'s own id rather than a blanket "any div" selector, which would otherwise have collapsed those two popups' boxes as well (breaking their fixed positioning, background and border whenever shown).
+- This and the v1.0.2 fixes were both missed by the mocked test harness used to verify the original ApplicationV2 port, because it stubbed a simplified `ApplicationV2` and didn't exercise Foundry's actual template-to-single- element rendering path or its real scene-control click dispatch.
+This round was verified directly against a live Foundry v13 instance instead: reproduced the exact template error, then re-rendered the fixed template through Foundry's own Handlebars in the browser and confirmed it now produces exactly one root element before shipping.

 ## Project structure

 ```